vincent-chang-rightfighter/DiscordRss/README.md

 # Discord RSS
 Send new RSS feed entries to discord via a webhook.

+## This repository has been deprecated,please consider using [New Repo](https://github.com/vincent-chang-rightfighter/DiscordRSS-Improve)

 ## Usage
 1. Install dependencies - `python3 -m pip install -r requirements.txt`